rvjc/free-mandelbrot/README.md

 even those of us who were once precocious and impatient teenagers ourselves.
 Complex numbers are a classic case in point.
 Iota?
 Square root of minus one?
 Imaginary numbers?
 WTF?
-Well, for this particular field of studt, there is no better way to win over young hearts and minds than with Benoit Mandelbrot's accidental discovery (he thought his printer was smudging ink).
+Well, for this particular field of study, there is no better way to win over young hearts and minds than with Benoit Mandelbrot's accidental discovery (he thought his printer was smudging ink).
 And if you can master something